 Summertime salads are a healthy mealtime option that can easily boost your hydration levels.
 Although lettuce isn’t packed with the same level of nutrients as its dark leafy green counterparts (think spinach, kale, and Swiss chard), it is a good source of water.
 It also contains fibre, folate, vitamin A, and vitamin K, which supports bone health.

-A tomato’s weight is made up of almost 94 percent water, so now is a great time to enjoy the ripe in juicy ones found in the grocery store, growing in your garden, or at the local farmer’s market.
+A tomato’s weight is made up of almost 94 percent water, so now is a great time to enjoy the ripe and juicy ones found in the shops, growing in your garden, or at the local farmer’s market.
 Tomatoes are a good source of vitamins A, C, and K, as well as the mineral potassium which is important for heart health and fluid balance.
 They make a great snack on their own or can be incorporated into a variety of light summer dishes.

-Summertime tip: You can make a basic salsa fresca (pico de gallo) by combining freshly chopped and seeded tomatoes with garlic, onion, jalapenos, cumin, and cilantro.
+Summertime tip: You can make a basic salsa fresca (pico de gallo) by combining freshly chopped and seeded tomatoes with garlic, onion, jalapenos, cumin, and coriander.
 Serve with fresh vegetables or baked pita chips.

-Summertime tip: Mix plain yogurt with water-rich berries, such as strawberries or blueberries, and blend with ice for a refreshing summer smoothie.
+Summertime tip: Mix plain yoghurt with water-rich berries, such as strawberries or blueberries, and blend with ice for a refreshing summer smoothie.
 You can also pour the smoothie mixture into popsicle molds and freeze for a refreshing treat.